Prince527GitHub/ServerSMP-BOT/README.md

 ### Uptime

-So to keep the bot runing for 24/7 you need to copy the main website that has *"[ServerSMP - BOT] Made by Prince527"*, in 2021 or somting like that and go to [uptimerobot.com](https://uptimerobot.com/) make a account, verify you account then click "Add New Monitor"
+So to keep the bot runing for 24/7 you need to copy the main website url then go to [uptimerobot.com](https://uptimerobot.com/) make a account, verify you account then click "Add New Monitor"

 Then do this (it is from ```Discord.py Music Bot```)